School Health Services

 Supporting the physical and mental well-being of students in conjunction with fostering their social and emotional development.

-Afterschool programs provide not only a safe place to go, but also provide our youth with necessary workforce development skills, while equipping them with life skills that will nurture and encourage positive, healthy choices
+Out of school time programs provide not only a safe place to go, but also provide our youth with necessary workforce development skills, while equipping them with life skills that will nurture and encourage positive, healthy choices

 In odd-numbered calendar years, the New Jersey Department of Education (NJDOE) conducts a survey of students’ self-reported health behaviors using questions from the Youth Risk Behavior Survey developed by the Centers for Disease Control and Prevention (CDC) with additional questions selected from other sources.
 In some years, school and student survey participation rates have reached the 60 percent threshold established by CDC for statistical comparisons of findings over time, including among population groups.
 In those years for which the New Jersey survey reached this threshold, the New Jersey findings were published by CDC as a Youth Risk Behavior Survey (YRBS) and included in the CDC online data tool Youth OnLine.
 Beginning with the 2003 survey, the NJDOE initiated a rotation schedule for some questions so that they are asked every four years.